Maaman: Plot

 Meanwhile, Laddu becomes troubled and weepy, missing Inba.
 As Inba and Rekha settle into their new life, they grow closer, and Rekha becomes pregnant.
 However, Rekha discovers that Girija had told Laddu that Inba had died and the child had been mourning him.
 Rekha is furious, and a confrontation ensues.
 Inba and his mother, who knew this already are speechless.
 Girija pleads with her mother that she didn't do it intentionally, but just to control her son as he got fits due to Girija's beatings.
 The situation is further complicated when Ravi, Girija, and Laddu are involved in a road accident, and Laddu is severely injured.
 Inba rushes to the hospital, despite promising Rekha that he wouldn't.
 Rekha shouts at him stating, that he had skipped the promise that he made to his baby, meaning, that he doesn't care about Rekha or his child, but only his sister, and her family.
 Inba then slaps a pregnant Rekha.
 Feeling betrayed, Rekha throws away her thali, and applies for a divorce, while Inba lets her go, still hurt after knowing that she had intentionally got a transfer to Madurai, to separate him from his family.

-Around the same time, Inba's grandmother, Singarayar's wife, Pavunu, passes away and Singarayar follows her in death, leaving a deep impact on Inba and Rekha.
+Around the same time, Inba's aunt, Singarayar's wife, Pavunu, passes away and Singarayar follows her in death, leaving a deep impact on Inba and Rekha.
 Upon hearing Rekha's delivery, Inba visits the hospital, but Rekha's relatives bar him and his family from seeing the child.
 Girija apologizes to Rekha's family and Inba, acknowledging her role in their estrangement.
 Meanwhile, Laddu visits Rekha in the maternity ward and is delighted to see the twin babies.
 Laddu affectionately talks to the babies, assuming the role of their Paternal uncle.
 Moved by Laddu's innocence and love, Rekha begins to understand the bond between Inba and his nephew.
 Laddu apologizes to Rekha for being the reason for her separation from Inba.
 Inba also apologizes to Rekha for not finding a balance between his love for her and his family.
 Moved by each other's apologies, Inba and Rekha decide to put their differences aside, reunite, and resolve to live a loving life together, just like the elderly couple, Singam and Pavunu who loved each other till death.